-The Disney 1994 Angels in the Outfield.
-In the climactic final game, announcer Ranch Wilder says the Chicago White Sox will have the "heart of the order" - which usually refers to the team's 3-4-5 hitters - leading off the ninth inning against the Angels.
+In the 1994 Disney version of Angels in the Outfield, during the climactic final game, announcer Ranch Wilder says the Chicago White Sox will have the "heart of the order" - which usually refers to the team's 3-4-5 hitters - leading off the ninth inning against the Angels.
 Kit Keezy ends up being the sixth batter in the inning, which would mean he was eighth in the lineup.
 Not the most likely spot for the Sox to place the guy who's leading the league in RBI.
 In fact, had the script called for Wilder to say the "bottom" of the lineup - the 7-8-9 hitters - that would have put Keezy in the more likely 3 spot.

 2004's Mr. 3000 is about a baseball player who retires immediately after getting his 3,000th hit.
 Years later, it's discovered that due to a clerical error, he actually has only 2,997 hits.
 Everyone acts as though this completely torpedoes his chances of getting into the Hall of Fame.
 In actuality, nearly every player with at least 2,800 hits has been elected to the Hall in their first year of eligibility, usually by a comfortable margin.

 though the film points out it was more of his bad attitude as he had been retired 15 years before the error was discovered, plenty of time to be inducted into the Hall of Fame.note Players are eligible for induction upon being retired five years, and the majority who get in do so within their first five years on the ballot.
 He's inducted after getting 2,999 because he simply sacrifices his last at bat to help his team rather then getting hit number 3000.